COVID-19 protests in the United States: Rhode Island

 Anti-lockdown protesters clashed with a line of healthcare worker counter-protesters outside the Rhode Island State House on April 25.

 Vermont

 According to the VTDigger, 7 to 10 anti-lockdown protesters gathered in Montpelier on April 20.

 South

 Alabama

-Approximately 60 anti-lockdown protesters marched near the Alabama State Capitol at "Reopen Alabama" rally in Montgomery on April 21.
+Approximately 60 anti-lockdown protesters marched near the Alabama State Capitol at a Reopen Alabama rally in Montgomery on April 21.

 Florida

 Anti-lockdown protesters marched from the Governor's Mansion to the Old Capitol Building in Tallahassee to demand that the state allow businesses to go back to work.

 On May 11, a group of 20 to 30 protesters did squats and sit-up exercises outside the courthouse in Clearwater to call for the reopening of gyms.

 Kentucky

 Dozens of people gathered on the lawn of the state capitol in Frankfort in the afternoon of Wednesday, April 15, 2020, to protest Governor Andy Beshear's anti-coronavirus measures.
 They could also be heard inside the capitol building.
 Throughout Governor Beshear's one-hour press briefing, the protesters chanted continuously and occasionally blew a horn.
 The principal demand was that businesses in the state be reopened.

 On May 25, a group of protesters organized by Take Back Kentucky, angry about the Second Amendment and coronavirus restrictions, hung the governor in effigy in front of the Kentucky statehouse.
 A sign reading "sic semper tyrannis" was attached to the hanging doll.